-Ladakh with Parents
+How to Plan a Trip to Ladakh with Parents

 Why am I saying this?
-Just to imply that Ladakh is not really a “dangerous for elders” place.
-It is high in altitude but as long as you are in good health with no ailments, you are free to travel to Ladakh like you would to any other place.
-Some general precautions that are applicable to everyone will apply towards elders as well.
+Just to imply that Ladakh is not really a ‘dangerous for elders’ place.
+It is high in altitude but as long as you are in good health with no ailments, you are free to travel to Ladakh as you would to any other place.
+Some general precautions that are applicable to everyone will apply to elders as well.

-There are of course senior citizens living in Ladakh but the thing with them is that they were born and lived all their lives here.
-For a tourist however, it is an entirely new environment that our bodies are not accustomed to and hence the precautions.
+There are of course older people living in Ladakh.
+But the thing with them is that they were born and lived all their lives here.
+But for a tourist, it is an entirely new environment that our bodies are not accustomed to and hence the precautions.

 Consult a Doctor

 In the past, people have asked me If it was OK to bring their parents to Ladakh; and then they list down the medical issues their parents have.
 As a matter of fact, I have received similar queries from some senior citizens themselves.

 Also Read: Important Tips for Driving in Ladakh

-This also means that you will have to plan your day in a way that you leave from Leh as early as possible; so that you reach the lakes well in time and have enough daylight left to last a return trip in case you had to rush back to Leh the same day.
+This also means that you will have to plan your day in a way that you leave from Leh as early as possible.
+You will have to reach the lakes well in time and have enough daylight left to last a return trip in case you had to rush back to Leh the same day.

-It is also a sulphonamide drug, so people who are allergic to sulfa drugs should not take Diamox.
+It is also a sulphonamide drug.
+So people who are allergic to sulfa drugs should not take Diamox.
 There could be other side effects as well depending on the health and any other medicines your parents may be taking.
-Please talk a doctor first and use Diamox only if they prescribe.
+Please talk to a doctor first and use Diamox only if they prescribe.

 Your clothing must be carried in layers.
 What it necessarily means is that do not carry all heavy woolens.
 Bring clothes that can be worn on top of each other in layers.

 Just keep a general itinerary that takes you to Diskit in Nubra Valley and brings you back to Leh the next day.
 Then go to Pangong and return to Leh.
 Do not venture towards routes like Wari La, Changthang Valley, Hanle, Turtuk, etc.

 Do not Rush

 Keep at least one day of rest after arriving at Leh and if required, more.
 Long hours of traveling will just put unnecessary physical stress which in turn may trigger the symptoms of AMS.

 For senior citizens, I will really recommend that you stick to staying inside hotel rooms.
-If you really do want to stay at a camp then keep it limited to Pangong only where you have the option of choosing from a long line of luxury camps.
+If you really do want to stay at a camp then keep it limited to campsites at Pangong only.
+There, you have the option of choosing from a long line of luxury camps.
 Chadar tents are a big no and you should avoid staying at these.

 I am not a doctor and have no knowledge in this field but if you are suffering from a respiratory disease then think twice before making this trip.
 Carrying an Oxygen cylinder is a must for you.

 Once you have consulted your doctor and have their OK to travel to Ladakh, please ensure that you are carrying all of your prescribed medicines.
-Some other basic medicines for headache, vomiting, upset stomach etc will be of huge help while staying at places like Pangong.
+Some other basic medicines for headache, vomiting, upset stomach, etc will be of huge help while staying at places like Pangong.